daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

 `(Important note: We will understand later why we don't need to add offset * 2, since the @0 value is passed to the macro already multiplied)`.

-We can define constant ``offset`` at the beginning of our assembly code, like this:
+We can define the constant ``offset`` at the beginning of our assembly code, like this:

 .. code-block:: asm

  .equ offset = 0x80

-The only way I found to discover the offest value was to compile the entire code and then look in the disassembly where the legacy code ended up being positioned in the final binary.
-This is annoying (although it is possible to automate) and subject to error but that's what I could do.
-After discovering the right value, I went back to the Assembly code and added he value of the offset .
+The only way I found to discover the final offest value was to compile the entire code and then look in the disassembly where the legacy code ended up being positioned in the final binary.
+This is annoying (although it is possible to automate) and error prone but that's what I could do.
+After discovering the right value, I went back to the Assembly code and added the value of the offset .

 A simple way to check if the offset value is correct